rdex999/HighDrive/README.md

 The server can be accessed on your local network, `http://<ServersIp>:8080`
 Replace `<ServersIp>` with the servers ip address.

+update: Currently learning react and i will soon make a better frontend with react!

 ## Installation instructions
 First install mongodb (depending on your os, this step could be different)
 example for arch linux: